merge-api/merge-hris-csharp-net/docs/CompaniesApi.md

-            var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects created after this datetime. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects created before this datetime. (optional) var cursor = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw;  // string | The pagination cursor value. (optional) var includeRemoteData = true;  // bool? | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) var modifiedAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects modified after this datetime. (optional) var modifiedBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects modified before this datetime. (optional)
+            var createdAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects created after this datetime. (optional) var createdBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects created before this datetime. (optional) var cursor = cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw;  // string | The pagination cursor value. (optional) var includeDeletedData = true;  // bool? | Whether to include data that was deleted in the third-party service. (optional) var includeRemoteData = true;  // bool? | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) var modifiedAfter = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects modified after this datetime. (optional) var modifiedBefore = 2013-10-20T19:20:30+01:00;  // DateTime? | If provided, will only return objects modified before this datetime. (optional)